 Basic Recycling Grant to responsible units

-Recycling grant awards are made to responsible units (cities, towns, villages, counties, tribes or solid waste management system) for residential recycling and yard waste program costs that are reasonable and necessary for planning and operating an effective recycling program.
+Recycling grant awards are made to responsible units (cities, towns, villages, counties, tribes, or solid waste management systems) for residential recycling and yard waste program costs that are reasonable and necessary for planning and operating an effective recycling program.

 If you are eligible to apply for this basic Recycling Grant you may also qualify for the Recycling Consolidation Grant.

 Sign up to follow Legislative proposals related to recycling by going to the Wisconsin Legislature website and choosing Notification Service.